Skip to content

 {% endblock %}

-Now, the article overview page shows a list of links to all articles.
+Run the Symfony development server and open http://localhost:8000/articles in the browser.
+The article overview page now shows a list of links to the selected articles.

-Add a new content type class and controller to render article stories.
+Add a new controller and content type class to render individual article-type stories.

 <?php